-27. Robert G.Darius, "The Multiple Dimensions of Gulf Politics and Security", in Darius and Others, eds., n.19, p.3.
+^{27.} Robert G. Darius, "The Multiple Dimensions of Gulf Politics and Security", in Darius and Others, eds., n.19, p.3.

-28. Eilts, n.25, p.33.
+^{28.} Eilts, n.25, p.33.

-One of the interesting features of the war had been the changes made by the two super powers in their respective alliances.
-After being Iraq's largest supplier in the 1970s. the USSR refused to supply arms to Iraq for 18 months Iraq's invasion of Iran.
+One of the interesting features of the war had been the the two super powers their respective changes made by in After being Iraq's largest supplier in the 1970s. the USSR refused to supply arms to Iraq for 18 months after Iraq's invasion of Iran.
 The USSR and WTO (Warsaw Treaty Organization) countries supplied arms to Iran from Libya, North Korea, and Syria.
-After 1981, and especially after 1983, as Iran gained the upperhand, the USSR became Iraq's largest supplier of arms.
+After 1981, and especially after 1983, as Iran gained the upperhand, the USSR became Iraq's supplier of arms.
 In 1988 and 1989 as Iraq gained the military initiative the USSR and East European countries resumed supplies to Iran.
 30